claytonbarnette/react-bootstrap/README.md

 npm start
 ```

-I may add some pages for each component but for now, the comments for each component in the `code src` folder should be enough.
+I may add some pages for each component but for now, the comments for each component in the `src` folder should be enough.